monome/docs/docs/modular/teletype/tts2.md

 ## Making volts

 Let's actually hear it.
-Plug ouput CV 1 into the frequency input of an oscillator, and patch that so it makes sound.
+Plug output CV 1 into the frequency input of an oscillator, and patch that so it makes sound.
 We change the CV value with with the `CV` command:

     CV 1 V 2